Social Media Data

 What are similar data types to Social Media Data?

-Social Media Data is similar to Demographic Data, Audience Data, Consumer Credit Rating Data, Mobile Audience Data, and Consumer Panel Data.
+Social Media Data is similar to Demographic Data, Audience Data, Consumer Credit Rating Data, Marketing Data, and Consumer Panel Data.
 These data categories are commonly used for Advertising and Social Media Data analytics.

 What are the most common use cases for Social Media Data?